Near-optimal entanglement-communication tradeoffs for remote state preparation

 In this section, we will give our first protocol for RSP of flat states with average-case error, proving the following theorem. \begin{theorem} For every $\eps_a > 0$, there exists a $(d,k)$-RSP protocol with average error $\eps_a$ in which Alice and Bob share the standard maximally entangled state with local dimension $d$, and Alice communicates $\log \frac{d}{k} + \log \log d + 2\log \frac{1}{\varepsilon_a} + O(1)$ bits to Bob.
-Moreover, the error in this protocol is only one-sided, i.e. either it fails and the failure is known to Alice and Bob, or it succeeds and the residual state on Bob's end is exactly $P/k$. \end{theorem} Together Theorems \ref{thm:rsp-prot-1} and \ref{thm:worstcase} imply item \ref{item:prot-1} of Theorem \ref{thm:rsp-upper}.
-Note however, that the fact that the protocol only makes one-sided error is not preserved after applying the average-case to worst-case reduction, so the protocol in item \ref{item:prot-1} of Theorem \ref{thm:rsp-upper} does not make one-sided error.
+Moreover, the error in this protocol is only one-sided, i.e. either it fails and the failure is known to Alice and Bob, or it succeeds and the residual state on Bob's end is exactly $P/k$. \end{theorem} Theorem \ref{thm:rsp-prot-1} implies item \ref{item:prot-1} of Theorem \ref{thm:rsp-upper}.
+It is also possible to apply Theorem \ref{thm:worstcase} to the protocol in Theorem \ref{thm:rsp-prot-1} to get a worst-case correct protocol.
+Note however, that the fact that the protocol only makes one-sided error is not preserved after applying the average-case to worst-case reduction, so the resulting protocol is simply worse than the protocol in item \ref{item:prot-2} of Theorem \ref{thm:rsp-upper}.

 This first protocol that we give is a straightforward generalization of the remote state preparation protocol for pure states that is given in \cite{bennett2005remote}, and basically reduces to exactly it when we set $k=1$.
-The only slight difference is that \cite{bennett2005remote} had to work a bit harder to ensure worst-case correctness, whereas we only need to control the average-case error in view of Theorem \ref{thm:worstcase}, which makes the analysis somewhat simpler.
-As in the previous worst-case to average-case reduction, the protocol is specified by a collection of $N$ unitaries, for some appropriately chosen value of $N$, and is described in Figure \ref{fig:prot2}.
+The only slight difference is that \cite{bennett2005remote} had to work a bit harder to ensure worst-case correctness, whereas we only need to control the average-case error, which makes the analysis somewhat simpler.
+As in the previous average-case to worst-case reduction, the protocol is specified by a collection of $N$ unitaries, for some appropriately chosen value of $N$, and is described in Figure \ref{fig:prot2}.